Aitia-IIOT/ah5-docs-java-spring/docs/contribute/code-contribution.md

 1) **Fork (and not clone) the project repository.**

    - [Working with forks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks)
+   - For developing a completely new components, [open a ticket](https://github.com/eclipse-arrowhead/roadmap/issues/new)

 2) **Create a new branch in your fork and from the `development` branch for your contribution.**